The SNL 50th anniversary special: What worked and what didn't

 Cool as it was to see lots of celebrity cameos, too many sketches went on too long

-Ditto with sketches bringing back Rachel Dratch's Debbie Downer, Kate McKinnon's UFO lady Ms. Rafferty (with Meryl Streep as her mom!) and Mike Meyers' Linda Richman character dropping into Poehler and Maya Rudolph's Bronx Beat show — all wonderful callbacks filled with great cameos which could have been improved by making them shorter.
+Ditto with sketches bringing back Rachel Dratch's Debbie Downer, Kate McKinnon's UFO lady Ms. Rafferty (with Meryl Streep as her mom!) and Mike Myers' Linda Richman character dropping into Poehler and Maya Rudolph's Bronx Beat show — all wonderful callbacks filled with great cameos that could have been improved by making them shorter.

 Some musical performances revealed the strain of bridging generations in entertainment

-Instead of a typical "cold open" sketch to start the night, Paul Simon began the primetime special dueting with Sabrina Carpenter on a touching version of his song, "Homeward Bound."
+Instead of a typical "cold open" sketch to start the night, Paul Simon began the prime-time special duetting with Sabrina Carpenter on a touching version of his song "Homeward Bound."

 Simon, who has spoken publicly about struggling with hearing loss, offered a sensitive performance but seemed to struggle to stay on key.

 Similarly, even as rock superstar Paul McCartney brought a powerhouse medley of Beatles tunes to close the night — "Golden Slumbers," "Carry That Weight" and "The End" — he too seemed to struggle a bit with the high notes, revealing the limits of those musical heroes who were involved with SNL from early on.
-(My favorite musical moment of the night was the rocking duet between Miley Cyrus and Brittany Howard on "Nothing Compares 2 U," the Prince song Sinead O'Connor sang on SNL in 1992, before unexpectedly ripping up a picture of then-Pope John Paul II.)
+(My favorite musical moment of the night was the rocking duet between Miley Cyrus and Brittany Howard on "Nothing Compares 2 U," a Prince song covered by Sinéad O'Connor.
+It reminded me of an important moment in SNL history, when O'Connor sang a cover of Bob Marley's "War" and then unexpectedly ripped up a picture of then-Pope John Paul II to protest the church's handling of sexual abuse allegations.)

 Who attended, who participated and who didn't was sometimes puzzling